linphone-40685558/group3-coursework/usecases/usecase12.md

 - The system sorts cities by population in descending order and limit the number of rows depending on the N (5).

-- The system displays the top N (5) populated cities data around the world.
+- The system displays the top N (5) populated cities around the world.

 ## Extensions

-If N exceeds the number of cities data around the world, the system returns the maximum number of cities data available.
+If N exceeds the number of cities around the world, the system returns the maximum number of cities data available.

 ## Sub-Variations